LorenzoLeonardo/snake_game_rust/README.md

 # SnakeGame-Rust

-This is a cross-platform terminal snake game for Rust Programming Language using tokio run-time.
+This is a cross-platform terminal snake game using Rust Programming Language with tokio run-time.

-Following rust idoms are used in this game
+Following rust idioms are used in this game

 1.)
 The Rust tokio runtime